cloudevents/spec/spec.md

 ### eventType
 * Type: String
-* Description: Type of the event `data`.
-Producers can specify the format of this, depending on their service.
-This enables the interpretation of `data`, and can be used for routing, policy and more.
+* Description: Type of occurrence which has happened.
+Often this property is used for routing, observability, policy enforcement, etc.
 * Constraints:
    * REQUIRED
    * MUST be a non-empty string
+   * SHOULD be prefixed with a reverse-DNS name.
+The prefixed domain dictates the organization which defines the semantics of this event type.
-* Examples:
+* Examples
-  * customer.created
+   * com.github.pull.create

 ### eventTypeVersion
 * Type: String